OPRAH'S DEAD SON

 "That might be him on the phone."
 The old guy shrugs.

 "Are you serious?"
 Giselle puts her hands on her hips, hooks her thumbs into the elastic of her panties, and relaxes her swollen abdomen.
-"Why the hell didn't you say so a million years ago?
-Sheesh."

 She opens the thick oak door and finds herself in the living room.
 There's a huge stone fireplace against the wall to her left and a big, old-fashioned hooked rug on the floor.
-The room is clogged with furniture—overstuffed chairs, afghans, funky floor lamps, footstools, end tables, bookshelves, books, records, a stereo, sports equipment, golf clubs, all kinds of clutter.
-It's homey looking, lived in.
+The room is clogged with furniture—overstuffed chairs, knitted Afghans, funky floor lamps, footstools, end tables, bookshelves, books, records, a stereo, sports equipment, golf clubs, all kinds of clutter.
+The whole house is homey looking, lived in.
+The phone, however, is nowhere to be found.
+It's ringing but she can't find it.
+It rings and rings.
+She looks everywhere.
+She can't find it and can't find it.

 "Mame!" she calls.
 "Do you know where they keep their god damn phone?"